fhhagenberg-sqe/web-testing-selenium/README.md

 # Testing Web-Applications with Selenium

-In this assignment you learn how to build a maintainable test framework for testing web applications using JUnit and the [Selenium WebDriver][SeleniumHQ WebDriver].
+In this assignment you learn how to build a maintainable test framework for testing web applications using JUnit and the [Selenium WebDriver][Selenium WebDriver].
 Starting with a simple Selenium based test you will gradually improve the code to get a test system with abstraction layer, reusable functions and a separate test data pool.

 ## (1) Capture & Replay with Selenium IDE _(1 Point)_